-BE IT FURTHER RESOLVED, that the ANC authorizes the Chair, Lisa R. Gore, and the Commissioner for 3G02, Bruce Sherman, to represent the Commission on this matter.

-APPROVED at a regular public meeting notice of which was properly given, and at which a quorum of four (4) of seven (7) members was present on June 12, 2023, by a vote of 7 yes, 0 no, 0 abstentions
+BE IT FURTHER RESOLVED , that the ANC author the Commissioner for 3G02, Bruce Sherman, to represent APPROVED at a regular public meeting notice of which a quorum of four (4) of seven (7) members was vote of X yes, X no, X abstentions Lisa R. Gore, Chair James L. Nash, Secretary

-L'OR R. Gore

-June L. Nork